2023 Best Value Allied Health Professions Bachelor's Degree Schools in the Rocky Mountains Region

 Full Allied Health Professions at University of Northern Colorado Report

-Colorado Mesa University did quite well in this year’s ranking of the best places for allied health professions students to get a bachelor’s degree.
-It came in at #10 on the list.
+With a ranking of #10, Colorado Mesa University did quite well on this year’s best value schools for allied health professions students working on their bachelor’s degree.
 Located in the city of Grand Junction, Colorado Mesa is a public college with a moderately-sized student population.

-Out-of-state tuition fees for undergraduate students at Colorado Mesa are $22,322 per year.
+Colorado Mesa undergraduate students pay an average of $22,322 in tuition and fees each year.
 While working on their Bachelor's Degree, allied health majors at Colorado Mesa accumulate an average of around $23,621 in student debt.

-Full Allied Health Professions at Colorado Mesa University Report
+Read full report on Allied Health Professions at Colorado Mesa University

-Explore the best allied health professions schools for a specific state in the Rocky Mountains region.
+Explore the best allied health professions colleges for a specific state in the Rocky Mountains region.

 State | Degrees Awarded |